The Path From Diagnosis to Treatment

 Step 1 — Gene Identified

-Researchers at Hadassah Medical Center identified the SLC1A4 gene and its role in brain serine transport.
-The founder mutation in the Ashkenazi population was characterized.
+Dr. Wendy Chung and an international collaboration of researchers identified the SLC1A4 gene and its role in brain serine transport.
+The founder mutation in the Ashkenazi Jewish population was characterized.

 Complete